 Surgery is performed in nearly all cases of salivary gland cancer and is usually the first treatment.
-During surgery, a doctor performs an operation to remove the cancerous tumor and some of the healthy tissue around it (called a margin).
+During surgery, a doctor performs an operation to remove the cancerous tumor and some of the healthy tissue around it, called a margin.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
-The goal of surgery is to remove as much of the tumor as possible and leave negative margins (no trace of cancer in the healthy tissue surrounding the tumor that was removed.
+The goal of surgery is to remove as much of the tumor as possible and leave negative margins.
+This means no trace of cancer was found in the healthy tissue surrounding the tumor that was removed.

 Surgery is typically followed by additional treatment, most often radiation therapy.
 Sometimes, some people may need more than one operation to remove the cancer and to help restore the appearance and function of the tissues affected.

 The type of surgery depends on the location and extent of the tumor.

 Parotidectomy.
 The removal of the parotid gland is called a parotidectomy.
 This surgery may involve the facial nerve.
 If cancer has spread to the facial nerve, frequently a nerve graft is necessary for the person to regain use of some facial muscles.
 Any tissue that is removed can often be restored by reconstructive surgery and tissue transplantation.